mohammadzainabbas/VA-Lab/src/lab4/README.md

 ### 2. Data

-For the purpose of this lab, we will use
+You can see the data that we used in this lab [here](https://github.com/mohammadzainabbas/VA-Lab/tree/main/src/lab4/data/)

 #